 Macaroni, penne and spaghetti are often eaten in Spanish homes with a typically Spanish twist to the sauce – Spanish chorizo sausage and Spanish smoked paprika.
-A quick and easy main course, the chorizo makes it very tasty.
+A quick and easy main course, the chorizo makes this pasta in chorizo and tomato sauce very tasty.

 04 of 08

 Can you make scrambled eggs?
 How about slice and fry a sausage?
 Then you can make this omelet with Spanish chorizo.
 It makes a great breakfast, light lunch or an appetizer or "tapa."
 Serve with baguette slices.Continue to 5 of 8 below.

 White Beans with Chorizo is a quick and easy dish for those nights when you want something quick and have to study.
 Since the recipe uses canned white kidney beans, most of the work is done for you.
 So, it's a perfect dish for beginner cooks as well.
 White beans combine well with the Spanish chorizo, onions, garlic and pepper to make a tasty and satisfying main course, ready in about 20 minutes.

 Although these kabobs are normally marinated overnight, they are very easy to make and are delicious.
 Be sure to leave a note for your roommates not to eat them before you get home from class!
 Served all over Spain in tapas bars, these "pinchos" can be made of pork, lamb or sometimes veal.
 Choose the meat that you like best.

 07 of 08